Assessing the Effect of Cross-Domain Mapping on Creativity in Humans and Large Language Models: Method

-{\textbf{{Design and Procedure. }}Participants were randomly assigned to one of two conditions and completed 10 design challenges, generating one novel feature for each product.
+Participants were randomly assigned to one of two conditions and completed 10 design challenges, generating one novel feature for each product.
 In the \textit{Cross-Domain Mapping} condition, each target product (\textit{e.g., toothbrush}) was paired with a randomly sampled inspiration source (\textit{e.g., mattress}).
 Participants first described a property of the source (e.g., \textit{toothbrush bristles reach tiny spaces}) and then proposed a product feature that translated that property to the target (\textit{a mattress layer of ultrafine bristles that gently brushes away dead skin while you sleep}).
+From the 10 targets and 26 inspiration sources, we sampled 100 target--source pairs (see Supplemental Material, Figures S5--S6, for the full set of combinations and their mean originality ratings for humans and LLMs).
 Each of the 100 target--source pairs was completed by 7 participants, yielding $700$ human-generated cross-domain ideas.
-In the \textit{User-Need} condition, participants saw the same target products (e.g., mattress) without a source; instead, they identified an unmet user need (\textit{e.g., partners disturb each other by moving during sleep}) and proposed an innovative solution (\textit{e..g, separate mattress zones that absorb motion and automatically adjust firmness}).
-Each product was received by 70 participants, yielding $700$ human-generated user-need ideas).
+In the \textit{User-Need} condition, participants saw the same target products (e.g., mattress) without a source; instead, they identified an unmet user need (\textit{e.g., partners disturb each other by moving during sleep}) and proposed an innovative solution (\textit{e.g., separate mattress zones that absorb motion and automatically adjust firmness}).
+Each product was received by 70 participants, yielding $700$ human-generated user-need ideas.